nomadxxxx/fast-brave-debloater/README.md

 ### To do
 - [X] Implement experimental ad-blocking feature
 - [X] Implement Brave install automation
+- [ ] Implement auto-install extensions
+- [ ] Fix install script for Fedora
+- [ ] uBlock Origin, Dark Reader and Dark theme included as default
+- [ ] Update readme to explain new features
 - [ ] Finish and test powershell version for windows
 - [ ] Make a script compatible with macOS